-Sanctions and Export Control Clause
+Sanctions Clause

-Back to Clauses Guide
+Back to Contract Clauses Central

-TL;DR: A sanctions clause is the one contractual provision where getting it wrong can land your CEO in prison, freeze your company's assets, and cut you off from the global financial system, all in a single enforcement action.
+TL;DR: A sanctions clause is the one contractual provision where getting it wrong can land your CEO in prison, freeze your company's assets, and cut you off from the global financial system-all in a single enforcement action.
 Unlike most contract terms that allocate commercial risk between the parties, sanctions compliance is a matter of public law where the penalties are absolute and the government's enforcement reach is extraterritorial.
 OFAC can impose penalties of up to $20 million per violation and criminal penalties of up to 30 years' imprisonment.
-The clause establishes representations, covenants, and screening obligations to ensure that neither party, nor any person in the transaction chain, is a sanctioned entity or is using the contractual relationship to evade trade restrictions.
+The clause establishes representations, covenants, and screening obligations to ensure that neither party-nor any person in the transaction chain-is a sanctioned entity or is using the contractual relationship to evade trade restrictions.
 Key variables include the scope of sanctions regimes covered, screening frequency, wind-down mechanics, secondary sanctions risk allocation, and the interaction between sanctions compliance and export control regulations.

 What Is a Sanctions and Export Control Clause?